marcdotson/data-5600/notes/notes.md

 backward or forward-selection No discussion on overfitting needing predictive fit?
 Is stepwise regression used in ML practice?
 Cross-validation without one static test dataset?
 What about leakage?
-Are variable selection and shrinkage methods primarily used for multicollinearity?
+Cross-validation is needed for hyperparameter tuning, and model selection is a form of “hyperparameter tuning” Cross-validation for model selection as well in order to keep a larger training dataset (p.
+123 of PML) Are variable selection and shrinkage methods primarily used for multicollinearity?
 AIC and BIC

 # Week 10 (Oct 27, 29; Mar 16, 18; Jul 13, 15)